Note on the stability of planar stationary flows in an exterior domain without symmetry: Preliminaries

 \section{Preliminaries}

 This section is devoted to the preliminary analysis on the resolvent problem \eqref{RS} and \eqref{RSed} in the introduction.
 In Subsections \ref{op.s in polar coord.} and \ref{biotsavart} we recall some basic facts from vector calculus in polar coordinates.
 In Subsection \ref{apriori1} we show that the resolvent estimates in \eqref{resolvent estimates.0} are valid if the resolvent parameter $\lambda$ satisfies $|\lambda|\ge O(\beta^2e^{-\frac{1}{6\beta}})$.
-Throughout this section, let us denote by $D$ the exterior unit disk $\R^2\setminus\overline{B_1(0)}=\{x\in\R^2~|~|x|>1\}$.
+Let us recall that $D$ denotes the exterior unit disk $\R^2\setminus\overline{B_1(0)}=\{x\in\R^2~|~|x|>1\}$ as in the introduction.